Ishmam156/bdmap-coverage/README.md

 -   Amazon S3 Bucket for remote image hosting
 -   Material UI as UI Kit and styling

-#### Set-up Instructions
+## Set-up Instructions

--   For development, make sure to set up .env file with the appropiate information.
+-   For development, make sure to set up .env file with the appropriate information.
 The keys have been provided and the values need to be populated there.
 In most production solutions, the environment variables should be easy to provide globally.
 -   It might be wise to set up 2 databases, one for development and one for production.
-The server side has been programmed to check the enivornment variable, and based on that it will either choose the production DB or the development DB.
+The server side has been programmed to check the environment variable, and based on that it will either choose the production DB or the development DB.
 -   The app currently is based on MongoDB.
-To start a boilerplate version of the app, a mongoDB account will be needed and the mongoose.js file can be used to set up the distrcts in the DB as well as the Employees in the DB.
+To start a boilerplate version of the app, a mongoDB Atlas account will be needed and the mongoose.js file can be used to set up the districts in the DB as well as the Employees in the DB.
 Further details are provided in the mongoose.js file.
 -   Change the title of the website at the root level index.html file
+-   The website uses JSON Web Token as a method of logging in user and maintaining tokens.
+Set up a secret key in the .env file which can be equal to any string you want.
 -   Set up AWS S3 bucket to enable remote image uploading and add the access information in the .env file.
 This [video](https://www.youtube.com/watch?v=yGYeYJpRWPM) was of great help.
--   Change the global colors in `client/assets/custom.scss` to style the map accordinly.
-A main color is provided for the overall website as well as 3 color shades for the map ranging from 0 to double.
+-   Change the global colors in `client/assets/custom.scss` to style the map accordingly.
+A main color is provided for the overall website as well as 3 color shades for the map ranging from 0 visits to 2 and more visits each district.
--   Change the global palette colors in `client/components/theme.js` to style the website accordinly.
+-   Change the global palette colors in `client/components/theme.js` to style the website accordingly.
 This can be done to ensure your organization or team's preferred color is used everywhere in the website.
--   Change the global long and short title of website in `client/util/common.js` to ensure website has the appropiate navbar title on desktop and mobile view.
+-   Change the global long and short title of website in `client/util/common.js` to ensure website has the appropriate navbar title on desktop and mobile view.
 -   Change the logo, favicon and loading gif in `client/assets` to ensure website has the common images that you want.
 -   You can check out the `client/services` directory to see how the API URLs are set up.
-Ideally the routes should work out of the box.
+Ideally, the routes should work out of the box.

 ## Folder Structure